 The man Ravaillac stabbed on the Rue de la Ferronnerie was not, as Ravaillac had imagined, the destroyer of French Catholicism.
 He was one of its more effective rulers: a king who had made France, long ungovernable through religious war, governable again, by the simple method of refusing to let either side win permanently.
 Ravaillac wanted to save the Church from Henry IV.
 What he actually produced was a Regency sympathetic to Habsburg Spain, followed by a prime minister who made Catholicism politically irrelevant to the question of who France’s enemies were.
 He wanted to protect the faith.
 He accelerated the conditions that produced the modern secular state.

 Henry was buried at Saint-Denis, in the crypt of French kings.
-Ravaillac was executed on 27 May 1610 in the Place de Grève by the method reserved for regicides: his flesh torn with red-hot pincers, his hand burnt, molten wax and lead poured into the wounds, and his body pulled apart by four horses.
-The crowd that watched had loved the king.
+Ravaillac was executed on 27 May 1610 in the Place de Grève by the method reserved for regicides.
+The hand that had held the knife was scalded first with burning sulphur; then his flesh was torn with red-hot pincers and the wounds packed with molten lead, boiling oil, and resin, an ordeal drawn out deliberately over more than an hour before the horses were even brought up.
+Four of them were tied to his arms and legs and driven apart, and when the animals struggled to finish the job, the crowd hauled on the ropes alongside them until the work was done.
+The crowd that watched had loved the king, and made sure the debt was collected in full.
 The man who had wanted to save France from its best ruler in a century died slower than the king he killed, and achieved considerably less.